textileio/community/docs/a-tour-of-textile.md

 The `chat` command we saw above is actually built in part with a subscription.
 You can subscribe to any type of thread update [block](/concepts/threads#blocks): `merge`, `ignore`, `flag`, `join`, `announce`, `leave`, `text`, `files`, `comment`, `like`.

-Let's subscribe to "files" updates across all threads.
+Let's subscribe to "files" updates across all threads:

 ```tab="cmd"
 textile subscribe --type="files"
 ```

-In another terminal, add a location to the "My runs" thread.
+In another terminal, add a location to the "My runs" thread:

 ```tab="cmd"
 echo '{ "latitude": 48.868093, "longitude": 2.284694 }' | textile files add --thread="12D3KooWBfdhD4tNMuTn5MHGof2bMZBKAUjFF3DBL3kuQQE5m1qw"